JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 ## **Building OpenCV with CUDA support**

 A useful step by step video to install OpenCV with CUDA support is provided below should issues arise during installation.
+This requires **CMake** to build the library.

 **Note: When creating a python environment, ensure the same environment is used throughout the project.**